isomerpages/moe-meridianpri/_the-meridian-experience/Co Curricular Activities/Sports & Games.md

 #### Football

-**Football** (For Boys Only)_
+**Football** <i>(For Boys Only)</i>

+**Vision**
-**Vision**<p align = "justify"> Role Models, on and off the pitch Our Football CCA inculcates strong values and character through different activities.
+<br align = "justify">Role Models, on and off the pitch Our Football CCA inculcates strong values and character through different activities.
 Team games create bonds and build lasting friendships.
 When the tide is against us, we will move on and never give up.
 Values are not just caught in Football CCA.
 We make a conscientious effort to teach them in meaningful ways.
 Resilience.
 Teamwork.
 Respect.
 Responsibility.
-Perseverance.</p>
+Perseverance.

 **Highlights**